 Webinars and Events

-These webinar events will be given free of charge in observance of Preservation Week 2013.
+Webinar events are given free of charge in observance of Preservation Week.
 Libraries are encouraged to use the live broadcasts or the recordings as part of their Preservation Week events.

 Although the events are free, registration is required.
 Click through to the webpage for the event to access the registration link.